rockdaboot/wget2/docs/wget2.md

   a desired a property when invoking Wget2 to download several small/large files.
 In such a case, Wget2 could simply be invoked with this parameter to get a much cleaner output on the screen.

-  This option will also force the progress bar to be printed to stderr when used alongside the --logfile option.
+  This option will also force the progress bar to be printed to stderr when used alongside the `--output-file` option.

 ### `-N`, `--timestamping`